Sapariyeva/esdp-team-1-backend/README.md

 ```

-# Get all locks
+# Get locks

 Method: get

 URL: /locks

-Endpoint allows you to retrieve the list of locks
+Endpoint allows you to retrieve the list of locks.
+JWT should be provided in Bearer token for the request.
+Default request will return a full list of locks available to the user.
+Additional query parameters are supported to narrow the list of locks in response

 Example Response on Success: